bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_mouse_input_event.md

 Returns the change in position of the mouse.

-When the mouse is locked, although the mouse position doesn't actually change, this function still provides movement information, which indicates what the change in position would be had the mouse not been locked.
+When the mouse is locked, although the mouse position doesn’t actually change, this function still provides movement information, which indicates what the change in position would be had the mouse not been locked.

 **Returns:**
 The change in position of the mouse, relative to the previous position.